DevrexLabs/OrigoDB/README.md

 OrigoDB in-memory database engine
 =======

-Note: Migration from http://livedomain.codeplex.com/ in progress, you can read the docs over there!

 ## Build faster systems, faster
 Accessing data from RAM is orders of magnitude faster than reading from disk.
 Also, data in RAM can be in a native format eliminating the need for object/relational